AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-object_declarations-01:

-1. The entity declared by an ``object_declaration`` is in |SPARK| if its type is in |SPARK|, and its *initialization_*\ ``expression``, if any, is in
-    |SPARK|.

-.. _tu-object_declarations-02:

-2. Constants without variable inputs shall not be denoted in Global, Depends, Initializes or Refined_State aspects.
-[This means that non-preelaborable constants are not taken into account in determining and checking dependency relations.]
+1. Constants without variable inputs shall not be denoted in Global, Depends, Initializes or Refined_State aspect specifications.
+   [Two elaborations of such a constant declaration will always yield equal initialization expression values.]

 .. centered:: **Examples**

 .. code-block:: ada